AI in Medical devices

 • Medical Imaging Companies: These devices will be able to conduct medical imaging with better image quality and clarity.
 They will also reduce a patient’s exposure to radiation.

 • Internet of Things (IoT): It is a system of wireless, interrelated, and connected digital devices used by medical professionals.
 The purpose is to manage data, keep patients informed, reduce costs, monitor patients, and work more effectively and efficiently.
-It is used in collaboration with medical devices with artificial intelligence to improve patient outcomes.
+It collaborates with medical devices equipped with artificial intelligence to enhance patient outcomes.

 Uses of AI in Medical Devices